UISPIN is an RDF-based framework to describe user interfaces for rendering

 The resulting UI object model can then be rendered into various target

-platforms, in particular HTML and SVG.
+platforms, in particular HTML and SVG, as well as JSON and XML.

 The vision of Linked Data and the Semantic Web is to create an open network of information resources that is readable both for humans and machines.
 While this web of data is growing rapidly, there are few compelling user interfaces that would allow anyone to browse through the resulting information spaces.
 Existing applications are either hard-coded viewers against some specific vocabularies, or entirely generic, tabular data browsers that present RDF-based content in a uniform display of name/value pairs.